OmaymaS/onceupondata/content/post/2019-02-01_goodreads-book-recommendation.md

 -  Matrix factorization method
 -  Tabular data method

-**Note that the examples are for demo purposes and they are not intended to provide the best mode.
-Also I am not aware of a benchmark for this dataset, so the comparison with other models is out of this posts' scope**
+**Note that the examples are for demo purposes and they are not intended to provide the best model.
+Also I am not aware of a benchmark for this dataset, so the comparison with other models is out of this post's scope**

 ## Matrix Factorization, Latent Factors and Embeddings

 In a platform like goodreads, we see book recommendations based on the history of the user, similarities with other users or other signals collected about the user behavior.
 In practice, different signals and algorithms are usually merged to get better results.
 But let's focus on one approach; **item-based collaborative filtering**.
-Using this approach, we learn about the similarities between the books using the ratings we already have.
+Using this approach, we learn about the similarities between the books from the ratings we already have.
 Starting with tabular data, the first step is to convert our table to a matrix with one row per user as shown in the following figure.

 ![alt text](https://github.com/OmaymaS/onceupondata/blob/master/static/post/2019-02-01_goodreads-book-recommendation/table_to_matrix.png?raw=true)